jerilseb/doc-finder-mcp/README.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-#### In your MCP client configuration:
+## Configuration

-The `uvx` command is provided by uv and allows you to run Python packages directly:
+The `uvx` command is provided by uv and allows you to run Python packages directly.

+You can configure the server to read from either a GitHub repository or a local filesystem directory.

+### GitHub Repository (Public)

-If the documentation is stored in a public repo,
+If the documentation is stored in a public GitHub repository:

 ```json
 "mcpServers": {